 From my time in the workplace, I was aware of a similar product that provided similar functionality to what I was aiming to achieve in this project.
 I believed it would be worthwhile to examine this product as a source of inspiration for how to approach my project.

-I did not have access to this product myself, but I knew a colleague who did.
+I did not have access to this product myself, but I knew a colleague who did who also had good technical knowledge of the product and its comparisons to my project brief, making explaining the purpose of the ask simple.
 I sent them a message over the Microsoft Teams application asking if they could share some screenshots of what they see within this product.
 They provided me with 5 screenshots.